daberkow/STIGViewer3-Mac/README.md

 ![Screenshot](./screenshot.png)

 > [!WARNING]
 > I am making no claim to rights to the application, I could not find a LICENSE file other than the default Node license for the application, and I wanted to help those who need STIG Viewer 3 on the Mac.
 I hope this helps build an official Mac version.
+This repo contains no files from STIG Viewer, it just manipulates the Linux install in Github Actions.

 Releases are in the [repo](https://github.com/daberkow/STIGViewer3-Mac/releases)!